 Your personal brand is your online reputation and establishing your brand is something that will continue to develop as you move through your career.
 How you interact and engage on social media helps you build your brand.
 Joining relevant Facebook or LinkedIn groups, sharing articles that are interesting to you, following industry and thought leaders, or reposting and commenting on other people’s content will get you involved in the virtual conversation and make your online presence known.

-Who to connect with
+Whom to connect with

-Once your social media presence is cleaned up and your active, start connecting with people.
+Once your social media presence is cleaned up and you are active, start connecting with people.
 Use LinkedIn to connect with alumni, co-workers, friends, family, and recruiters.
 When finding new people to add to your network attend virtual webinars or conferences and connect with speakers and guests, join networking groups and connect with people you talk to, or connect with industry leaders and influencers.
 People are always looking to expand their network and are usually happy to connect with new people.

 Take advantage of all the possibilities technology provides.
-Even though you can’t interact in-person, you can still connect digitally.
+Even though you can’t interact in person, you can still connect digitally.
 If you’re making the first introduction with someone, connect with them on LinkedIn and send a friendly message.
 If you’ve previously connected with them and are comfortable enough, schedule regular check-ins.
 To develop personable relationships that will last, send out a recurring Zoom coffee date or happy hour calendar invite.
 You can also reach out to people via text message or by giving them a call.
 Ask how they’re doing and that you’re thinking of them.
-Right now people want to talk and technology makes it easy to check-in and build and solidify strong relationships.
+Right now people want to talk and technology makes it easy to check in and build and solidify strong relationships.

 As we continue to social distance from one another, now is the time to virtually connect and build deeper relationships both personally and professionally.
 Checking in with your connections and making new ones is a daily or weekly task you can look forward to while staying inside.